wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/4-create-custom-teams-channel-tab.md

 ## Configuration page: Implementation and requirements

-Configuration pages, just like personal and channel tabs, are web pages loaded within an `<iframe>`.
+Configuration pages, just like personal and channel tabs, are webpages loaded within an `<iframe>`.
 You're responsible for implementing the user interface.
-Similar to the content pages for tabs, the web page used as a configuration page must be permitted to load within an `<iframe>`.
+Similar to the content pages for tabs, the webpage used as a configuration page must be permitted to load within an `<iframe>`.

 Configuration pages must notify Microsoft Teams when the settings have been configured and saved.
 This notification is done by registering a save handler by using the `registerOnSaveHandler()` event.
 Within your handler for this event, use the `microsoftTeams.settings.setSettings()` method to update the tab's settings.
 Use the `saveEvent.notifySuccess()` method to make Microsoft Teams aware that the settings were successfully saved.